List of Game & Watch games: Lion

 Lion was released in the Gold series on April 29, 1981.
 It is a single-screen single-player game with a maroon body and a gold faceplate.

 The player is a lion tamer who must prevent the lion from escaping from its cage.

 Lion was ported to Game & Watch Gallery 3 for Game Boy Color.

 In the Super Smash Bros. series, Mr. Game & Watch has an attack which has him hit opponents with a chair, referencing Lion.
-In Super Smash Bros.
-Brawl and Super Smash Bros. for Nintendo 3DS, the stage Flat Zone 2 shifts between several layouts, one of which is based on Lion.
-In Super Smash Bros. for Wii U and Super Smash Bros.
-Ultimate, the stage Flat Zone X shifts between several layouts, one of which is based on Lion.
+In Brawl and Super Smash Bros. for Nintendo 3DS, the stage Flat Zone 2 shifts between several layouts, one of which is based on Lion.
+In Super Smash Bros. for Wii U and Ultimate, the stage Flat Zone X shifts between several layouts, one of which is based on Lion.

 Parachute

 Parachute was released in the Wide Screen series on June 19, 1981.
-It is the first game in the Wide Screen series.
-It is a single-screen single-player game.
+It is the first game in the Wide Screen series and is a single-screen single-player game.

 The player controls a character in a boat and has to prevent parachutists from landing in shark-infested waters.
 A life is lost every time the player fails to do this.
 In Game B, the parachutes can get stuck in trees.

 Parachute was recreated in Game & Watch Gallery 2 for Game Boy Color, Game & Watch Gallery 4 for Game Boy Advance, and Game & Watch Collection 2 for the Nintendo DS (a Club Nintendo-exclusive).

 In Super Smash Bros.
-Melee, Mr. Game & Watch's neutral air has him opens a parachute, referencing Parachute.
-In Super Smash Bros.
-Brawl onward, after performing "Fire" in the same way as in Super Smash Bros.
-Melee, he then floats down with a parachute, referencing Parachute.
+Melee, Mr. Game & Watch's neutral air has him opening a parachute, referencing Parachute.
+In Brawl onward, after performing "Fire" in the same way as in Melee, he then floats down with a parachute, referencing Parachute.

 In March 2010, Takara Tomy released officially licensed Game & Watch-styled keychains based on three different Wide Screen Game & Watch models, one of which was Parachute.
 It does not actually run the game, instead just displaying a demo screen.
 While the game cannot be played, the speed at which the demo runs can be adjusted.
 The batteries are recharged with solar panels on the unit.